MaxHalford/eaopt/README.md

 ## Features

-- gago is extensible, you can control most of what's happening
+- gago is extensible, you can control most of the evolution logic
 - Different evolution models are available
 - Popular operators are already implemented
 - Speciation is available